Zubieta/Z10Z/content/post/music.md

 +++
 categories = ["Music"]
 date = "0042-06-10T14:21:01-05:00"
-description = "Songs that have gotten stuck on my head, listening to them like tens of times in a row." slug = "" tags = [] title = "Music"
+description = "Songs that have gotten stuck on my head, and have defined certain moments across the years." slug = "" tags = [] title = "Music"